Academics

 “We need to replace the idea that learning ability is fixed with the recognition that we are all on a growth journey.”--Jo Boaler

-Students come to Drew in various stages of mathematical maturity and they may accelerate at any time in their progressive development of concepts, skills, knowledge and understanding in solving mathematical problems.
-As a result, Drew offers a condensed, one year course that covers the material in the two years of the Math 3 and Precalculus courses.
+As students, you come to Drew in various stages of mathematical maturity and you may accelerate at any time in your development of concepts, skills, knowledge and understanding in solving mathematical problems.
+As a result, Drew offers a condensed, one-year course that covers the material in the two years of the Math 3 and Precalculus courses.
 This course keeps up a very rapid pace throughout the year and is designed for those students entering Drew in Math 1 and who demonstrate a fine mathematical understanding of abstract concepts throughout their first two years at Drew.

-Moving quickly through material and in greater depth, you will challenge yourself and further cement your love of mathematics.
+Moving quickly and in greater depth through material, you will challenge yourself and further cement your love of mathematics.
 Investigate functions that describe our world, from modeling the geography of land with polynomials to comparing the exponential growth of viruses to examining the periodic nature of coastal tides with trigonometry.
-All the while, you will simultaneously master advanced algebraic techniques for challenging problem-solving.
+All the while, you will simultaneously master advanced algebraic techniques for challenging problem solving.
 The course prepares students for the study of calculus in their fourth year at Drew and is designed for those students who are interested in further study in mathematics and the physical sciences.
-The Math 3/Pre-Calculus student possesses algebraic fluency and the ability to digest abstract concepts quickly and thoroughly.
-This student is an independent, self-regulated and resilient student who has previously demonstrated excellence in the learning of mathematics.

-Prerequisite: An “A” average in Math 1 and Math 2, placement test and teacher recommendation.
+Prerequisite: An “A” average in Math 1 and Math 2, and department approval.

 • Precalculus: Modeling the World with Function